ng-consult/ng1-server/README.md

 So for example, rendering on the server side http://domain.com/url#blah will just render http://domain.com/url.

-##Custom build of Angular
+##Custom Angular $qFactory

-You must use a modified version of AngularJS ( while I get the time to write the tests to contribute to Angular source code. )
+You must use a modified version of AngularJS original $qFactory based  on the version `1.5.7`

-So far the only version of angular available is `1.5.7`, available here: https://github.com/a-lucas/bower-angular/tree/v1.5.7

-*Why do I need a custom build of Angular?*
+*Why do I need a custom promise $q?*

 In order to have the prerenderer working, I need to make sure that all the initial templates are loaded, and all the REST api calls are completed.
 In short, I have to make sure that the Angular application is in IDLE state.
 And Angular1 doesn't trigger (yet) this idle state event.

- You can check how this is done at this URL: https://github.com/a-lucas/angular.js

- All tests passes, but the $EngineQueueProvider hasn't been tested.

 #Functionalities